bharambetejas/sbom-support-analyzer/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License with the defensive security clause.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 with the defensive security clause.

 ## Thank You!